OpenZeppelin/cairo-contracts/docs/Extensibility.md

 One of the best approaches to minimize introducing bugs is to reuse existing, battle-tested code, a.k.a. using libraries.
 But code reutilization in StarkNet’s smart contracts is not easy:

 - Cairo has no explicit smart contract extension mechanisms such as inheritance or composability
-- There’s no function overloading nor aliasing which makes function selector collisions very likely – more so considering selectors do not take function arguments into account
+- Using imports for modularity can result in clashes (more so given that arguments are not part of the selector), and lack of overrides or aliasing leaves no way to resolve them
 - Any `@external` function defined in an imported module will be automatically re-exposed by the importer (i.e. the smart contract)

 To overcome these problems, this project builds on the following guidelines™.

 ## The pattern

 The idea is to have two types of Cairo modules: libraries and contracts.
-The flow then is for libraries to define reusable logic and storage variables which can then be extended and exposed by contracts.
+Libraries define reusable logic and storage variables which can then be extended and exposed by contracts.
 Contracts can be deployed, libraries cannot.

-To minimize risk, boilerplate, and avoid semantic clashes, we follow these rules:
+To minimize risk, boilerplate, and avoid function naming clashes, we follow these rules:

 ### Libraries